starshine-sys/catalogger/web/frontend/static/docs.md

 # Bot usage

 To invite the bot to your server, use [this link](https://discord.com/api/oauth2/authorize?client_id=830819903371739166&permissions=537259248&scope=bot%20applications.commands).
 Catalogger's prefix is `cl!` or `lg!`.
-Self-hosted instances can use any prefix.

 A list of all commands can be shown with `cl!help commands`.